-You can also include a full site map at the bottom of your website.
+You can also include a full site map at the bottom of your B2B web design.
 This isn’t necessary – and it doesn’t need to include every page – but website users may also look at your footer if they want to see your first, second, and sometimes third level pages quickly.

 Products or Services

 B2B website visitors are looking for solutions to their problems – problems your products or services can help them solve.
 If your company has several products, you can list some of them on your home page with a brief description and link to a subpage that covers your offering in more detail.
 If you only have one product, you can spotlight it on your home page with a few highlights, then link to its respective page.

 The age-old question on all of your website visitors’ minds is, “What’s in it for me?”